 Noodler's describes it as a deep/darker blue with faint turquoise tingeing.
 I certain agree with the deep/dark blue.
 It is also said to be almost a waterproof as Legal Lapis, so be careful with this ink.

-So far in writing with the ink I have taken a real liking to this colour.
+In my use of the ink I liked the colour.
 In terms of performance it is good, although if I had to say, it writes a little drier than some other brands.
 Over the years I have used it in a wide range of pens and have not found a particular problem to note.

 My first experience was there was good flow and a reasonable in terms of drying time.
 I liked it a bit more than the Blue Black that I also use on a regular basis, and is shown further down this page.